 Areas of interest

-- language and literacy education
+- Assessment and evaluation in language and education

-- special and inclusive education
+- Language, literacy, and multilingual education

-- teacher education and teacher development
+- Teacher education and teacher development

 MPhil students must present a thesis of up to 60,000 words, embodying the results of their advanced study and research.
 The thesis must satisfy the examiners regarding knowledge of the general field of scholarship to which the subject belongs.
 An oral examination occurs at the discretion of the examiners.

 PhD students must present a thesis, maximum 100,000 words, demonstrating originality and innovation on the subject of their advanced study and research.
 The thesis must satisfy examiners regarding knowledge of the general field of scholarship to which the subject belongs.
 They must also present themselves for an oral examination on the subject of their thesis and its general field of scholarship.